Five Rock Songs We Love That We're Probably Not Even Supposed To Like

 Let's start with the first and the worst.
-The BulletBoys were a Velveeta Cheese band even by late 80’s, Sunset Strip, hair-metal, cock-rock standards.
-The name, some amalgamation of L.A.
+The BulletBoys were a Velveeta Cheese band, even by late-eighties, Sunset Strip, hair-metal, cock-rock standards.
+The name, an amalgamation of L.A.
 Guns Lite + boy band, didn’t help.
-The hook to this hit, the biggest charting one of their career, is crude bordering on creepy.
+The hook to this hit, the biggest charter of their career, is crude bordering on creepy.

-I had forgotten all about the song.
-Then on a drive from L.A. back to Philly this summer, along the way found myself in a bar called The Rusty Nail in Davenport, Iowa.
-There was an eighties pop-metal cover band called Bad Hair performing.
-After running thru fairly predictable selections from Motley Crue and Poison, they then launched into this.
-It wasn’t hard to recognize, despite not having not heard it in decades, since the BulletBoys were helpful enough to announce its title in the opening a capella screech.
-But as the guitar came, while taking a swig from a Busch Light can, it occurred to me: I (gulp) like this song.
-Probably always did, despite that even by age 12 when first hearing it, had the sense not to loudly proclaim it.
+I’d forgotten all about this song.
+On the journey from L.A. to Philly this summer, I found myself in a bar called The Rusty Nail in Davenport, Iowa.
+There was an 80’s pop-metal cover band called Bad Hair performing.
+After running thru fairly predictable selections from Motley Crue and Poison, they launched into this.
+It wasn’t hard to recognize, despite not having not heard it in decades, since BulletBoys were helpful enough to announce its title in the opening screech.
+But as the guitar riff came, while swigging from a Busch Light can, it occurred to me: I (gulp) like this song.
+Probably always did, despite that even by age 12 when first hearing it, having enough sense not to loudly proclaim it.
 But I was so much older then, I’m younger than that now.
-This is a good, sleazy, rock & roll cut, that I’ll likely turn up, not turn off, whenever, or wherever, I next hear it.
+This is a good, sleazy, rock & roll cut, that I’ll likely turn up, not turn off, whenever I next hear it.

 Black Flag are a legendary punk band from Hermosa Beach, California, an L.A. beach city with which I’m well acquainted.
 This particular song comes from their late 70’s debut, before Henry Rollins became the singer, or anyone outside of that beachfront punk scene afforded them a shred pf recognition, let alone any level of critical respect.